tkriik/libarrow/README.md

 | `quatf`	| 16		| Single-precision quaternion.
 | `quatd`	| 32		| Double-precision quaternion.

-Single-precision data types take half the space and tend to offer faster computation speed.
+For larger data types, single-precision types take half the space and offer faster computation speed.
 Double-precision data types should be used if more accuracy is required.

 All data types can be initialized directly: